AcubeSAT/ecss-services/docs/installation.md

 @note
 We do not recommend using Conan plugins for your IDE, as they might work in mysterious ways and override our custom configuration.
-We cannot provide support for such plugins as your team is mainly using Conan from the command line.
+We cannot provide support for such plugins as our team is mainly using Conan from the command line.

 ## Integrating as a library